Is it a finderscope or a telescope?

 - Eyepieces Included: None

 My Verdict: In my opinion the EvoGuide 50 APO telecope is a buy for every astronomer regardless of skill level.
 For the beginner, they’ll learn how fast optics work and how it can provide wide-field viewing and fast exposure imaging benefits.
 For the expert, I believe they’ll use the telescope as a finder scope to find objects easier and faster, view with incredible seeing quality, and take wide-angle photos of sky bodies.
-What makes it superior to its small aperture refractors is its ED optics.
+I think what makes it superior to its small aperture refractors is its ED optics.
 The EvoGuide is a keeper.

 Who is the SkyWatcher EvoGuide 50 APO Best Suited to?

-The SkyWatcher telescope is an excellent stargazing telescope that is suitable for all.
+I believe the SkyWatcher telescope is an excellent stargazing telescope that is suitable for all.
 I think it’s attractive to experts and intermediates for its compact and portable design.
 Users with experience will pick the EvoGuide as a supplementary telescope to mount atop their large refracting scope.

 Beginners may be intimidated by the fact that this is a stand-alone purchase.
 There is no mount and tripod included in the buy, and in fact, there are no included eyepieces.
 This is a tube-only purchase that is often marketed as a finderscope as a secondary optic for a primary telescope a user already owns.
-But, a beginner may want to start with wide-field astrophotography with the EvoGuide regardless of its small aperture.
+But, I feel a beginner may want to start with wide-field astrophotography with the EvoGuide regardless of its small aperture.

 How Does the SkyWatcher EvoGuide 50 APO Perform?